cha-kos/syntheseyeser/README.md

 ## Syntheseyeser

-Syntheseyeser is a 3D soundwave visualizer accompanied with a basic web based synthesizer and music player.
+Syntheseyeser is an interactive 3D soundwave visualizer accompanied with a basic web based synthesizer and music player.
 It is written in Javascript using [Three.js](https://github.com/mrdoob/three.js) for 3D rendering and [Tone.js](https://github.com/Tonejs/Tone.js/) to create the built in synthesizer and music player.

 ![syntheseyeser](https://github.com/chrishakos/Syntheseyes/blob/master/syntheseyeser.jpg)